 IBC Reflects Changing Media Landscape

-AMSTERDAM, NETHERLANDS—Although the supply chains of Japanese manufacturers came under pressure as a result of March's devastating tsunami, this year's IBC Show is being used by many, including Sony, as a platform to emphasize that "they're back" and operating at close to full capacity again.
+AMSTERDAM, NETHERLANDS: Although the supply chains of Japanese manufacturers came under pressure as a result of the devastating tsunami in March, this year’s IBC Show is being used by many, including Sony, as a platform to emphasize that “they’re back” and operating at close to full capacity again.

-"IBC 2011 is an important opportunity to acknowledge the incredibly strong relationships we have with our customers," said Olivier Bovis, head of AV media, Sony Professional, Sony Europe.
-"Following the Tōhoku earthquake and tsunami, our customers have supported us wholly while we resolved various supply chain issues and got ourselves back on track.
+“IBC 2011 is an important opportunity to acknowledge the incredibly strong relationships we have with our customers,” said Olivier Bovis, head of AV media of Sony Professional Europe.
+“Following the Tōhoku earthquake and tsunami, our customers have supported us wholly while we resolved various supply chain issues and got ourselves back on track.

 “On the back of what has been a pivotal year in terms of product innovation and landmark customer wins, IBC will be an opportunity to look to the future and talk to customers about their business aspirations over the coming year,” he added.